virtualparadox/BBMap/docs/readme.txt

 xstag=<f>		Generate XS (strand) tags for Cufflinks.
 This should be used with a stranded RNA-seq protocol. xmtag=<t>		Generate XM tag.
 Indicates number of best alignments. intronlen=<999999999>	Set to a lower number like 10 to change 'D' to 'N' in cigar strings for deletions of at least that length.
-This is used by Cufflinks; 'N' implies an intron while 'D' implies a deletion, but they are otherwise identical. stoptag=<t>		Allows generation of custom SAM tag YS:i:<read stop location>
+This is used by Cufflinks; 'N' implies an intron while 'D' implies a deletion, but they are otherwise identical. stoptag=<f>		Allows generation of custom SAM tag YS:i:<read stop location>
-idtag=<t>		Allows generation of custom SAM tag YI:f:<percent identity>
+idtag=<f>		Allows generation of custom SAM tag YI:f:<percent identity>
 ordered=<f>		Set to true if you want reads to be output in the same order they were input.
 This takes more memory, and can be slower, due to buffering in multithreaded execution.
 Not needed for singlethreaded execution. ziplevel=<2>		Sets output compression level, from 1 (fast) to 9 (slow).
 I/O is multithreaded, and thus faster when writing paired reads to two files rather than one interleaved file. nodisk=<f>		"true" will not write the index to disk, and may load slightly faster.
-Prevents collisions between multiple bbmap instances writing indexes to the same location at the same time. usegzip=<t>		If gzip is installed, output file compression is done with a gzip subprocess instead of with Java's native deflate method.
+Prevents collisions between multiple bbmap instances writing indexes to the same location at the same time. usegzip=<f>		If gzip is installed, output file compression is done with a gzip subprocess instead of with Java's native deflate method.
 Can be faster when set to true.
-The output file must end in a compressed file extension for this to have effect. *Temporarily disabled due to bug in UGE. usegunzip=<t>		If gzip is installed, input file decompression is done with a gzip subprocess instead of with Java's native inflate method.
-Can be faster when set to true.  *Temporarily disabled due to bug in UGE. samversion=<1.3>	SAM specification version.
+The output file must end in a compressed file extension for this to have effect. usegunzip=<f>		If gzip is installed, input file decompression is done with a gzip subprocess instead of with Java's native inflate method.
+Can be faster when set to true. pigz=<f>          	Spawn a pigz (parallel gzip) process for faster compression than Java or gzip.
+Requires pigz to be installed. unpigz=<f>        	Spawn a pigz process for faster decompression than Java or gzip.
+Requires pigz to be installed. samversion=<1.3>  	SAM specification version.
 Set to 1.3 for cigar strings with 'M' or 1.4 for cigar strings with '=' and 'X'.
 Default is currently 1.3 because samtools 0.1.18 and earlier is incompatible with sam format version 1.4. bamscript=<filename>	(bs for short) Writes a shell script to <filename> with the command line to translate the sam output of BBMap into a sorted bam file, assuming you have samtools in your path. maxsites=<5>		Sets maximum alignments to print per read, if secondary alignments are allowed.
-Currently secondary alignments may lack cigar strings. secondary=<f>		Print secondary alignments. quickmatch=<f>		Generate cigar strings during the initial alignment (before the best site is known).
+Currently secondary alignments may lack cigar strings. secondary=<f>		Print secondary alignments. sssr=<0.95>		(secondarysitescoreratio) Print only secondary alignments with score of at least this fraction of primary. ssao=<f>			(secondarysiteasambiguousonly) Only print secondary alignments for ambiguously-mapped reads. quickmatch=<f>		Generate cigar strings during the initial alignment (before the best site is known).
 Currently, this must be enabled to generate cigar strings for secondary alignments.
 It increases overall speed but may in some very rare cases yield inferior alignments due to less padding. local=<f>          	Output local alignments instead of global alignments.
 The mapping will still be based on the best global alignment, but the mapping score, cigar string, and mapping coordinate will reflect a local alignment (using the same affine matrix as the global alignment). sortscaffolds=<f> 	Sort scaffolds alphabetically in SAM headers to allow easier comparisons with Tophat (in cuffdif, etc).
-Default is in same order as source fasta. trimreaddescriptions=<f>	(trd) Truncate read names at the first whitespace, assuming that the remaineder is a comment or description.
+Default is in same order as source fasta. trimreaddescriptions=<f>	(trd) Truncate read names at the first whitespace, assuming that the remaineder is a comment or description. saa=<t>           	(secondaryalignmentasterisks) Use asterisks instead of bases for sam secondary alignments. machineout=<f>    	Set to true to output statistics in machine-friendly 'key=value' format.

-Statistics Parameters:
-showprogress=<f>	Set to true to print out a '.' once per million reads processed.
+Statistics and Histogram Parameters: showprogress=<f>	Set to true to print out a '.' once per million reads processed.
 You can also change the interval with e.g. showprogress=20000. qhist=<filename>	Output a per-base average quality histogram to <filename>. mhist=<filename>	Output a per-base match histogram to <filename>.
 Requires cigar strings to be enabled.
-The columns give fraction of bases at each position having each match string operation: match, substitution, deletion, insertion, N, or other. qahist=<filename>	Output a per-quality match histogram to <filename>. ihist=<filename>	Output a per-read-pair insert size histogram to <filename>. bhist=<filename>	Output a per-base composition histogram to <filename>. scafstats=<filename>	Track mapping statistics per scaffold, and output to <filename>. refstats=<filename>	For BBSplitter, enable or disable tracking of read mapping statistics on a per-reference-set basis, and output to <filename>. verbosestats=<0>	From 0-3; higher numbers will print more information about internal program counters.
+The columns give fraction of bases at each position having each match string operation: match, substitution, deletion, insertion, N, or other. qahist=<filename>	Output a per-quality match histogram to <filename>. ihist=<filename>	Output a per-read-pair insert size histogram to <filename>. bhist=<filename>	Output a per-base composition histogram to <filename>. indelhist=<file>  	Output an indel length histogram. lhist=<file>      	Output a read length histogram. ehist=<file>      	Output an errors-per-read histogram. gchist=<file>     	Output a gc content histogram. idhist=<file>    	Write a percent identity histogram. scafstats=<filename>	Track mapping statistics per scaffold, and output to <filename>. refstats=<filename>	For BBSplitter, enable or disable tracking of read mapping statistics on a per-reference-set basis, and output to <filename>. verbosestats=<0>	From 0-3; higher numbers will print more information about internal program counters.